wilmoore/filemanager-php-s3-plugin/README.md

 **1. Caching**: Choose apc, xcache, memcache, memcached, database, or file caching.
 **2. CloudFront**: Use any CloudFront distribution name as your custom domain for serving the managed file.
 **3. Configurable**: Configure just about any aspect of the plug-in including caching and custom domain.
-**4. Folder Support**: Supports s3 psuedo folders to similate directory browsing.
+**4. Folder Support**: Supports s3 pseudo folders to similate directory browsing.
 **5. Debugging**: Set debug mode to (true) which disables caching and provides useful debug messages.
 **6. Dynamic Directories**: With a single line of configuration, you can provide users with a custom (semi-private) directory within a single bucket.